 Initial signs of pneumothorax could be subtle and variable.
 Reduced chest expansion and reduced air entry presented rather late in this patient.
 By then, it had developed into tension pneumothorax with the presence of tracheal deviation.
 There was no increased resonance of the lung involved and peak pressure was never high.
 Absence of desaturation could possibly be due to administration of 100% oxygen from beginning of surgery.

 A bedside ultrasound which showed absence of sliding sign and presence of bar-code sign over involved lung increased the likelihood of diagnosis of pneumothorax.[7]
 It has been shown that lung ultrasound is a safe, fast as well as effective tool in diagnosing pneumothorax and especially useful in operation room.[7]
 Nevertheless, lung ultrasound requires the medical personnel to be trained in its usage and it does not replace clinical judgement in obvious case of pneumothorax.
 Furthermore, in our setting (a district hospital), ultrasound was not readily available in theatre or ICU.
 Once diagnosis of tension pneumothorax is made, there is no time to waste.
-In our case, needle thoracocentesis was done by anaesthetic team immediately.
-Pnemothorax was confirmed with rush of air and chest tube was then immediately inserted by surgeon in the same setting.
+In our case, needle thoracentesis was done by anesthetic team immediately.
+Pneumothorax was confirmed with rush of air and chest tube was then immediately inserted by surgeon in the same setting.

-Diagnosing pneumothorax still poses difficulty in patients under general anaesthesia.
-In addition to classical clinical features of pneumothorax, persistent unexplained hypercapnoea without desaturation should raise the suspicion of the diagnosis.
-Lung ultrasound provides rapid and accurate diagnosis of pneumothorax and anaesthesia providers should be well-versed with it as early intervention of pneumothorax is life-saving.
+Diagnosing pneumothorax still poses difficulty in patients under general anesthesia.
+In addition to classical clinical features of pneumothorax, persistent unexplained hypercapnia without desaturation should raise the suspicion of the diagnosis.
+Lung ultrasound provides rapid and accurate diagnosis of pneumothorax and anesthesia providers should be well-versed with it as early intervention of pneumothorax is life-saving.

 References